zubxxr/SOFE3980U-Lab2/README.md

 *  Add test cases for each newly implemented operations.
 The test cases should cover almost all possible cases.

 ## Deliverables
-1. A report consists of a summary of test cases, its target (class/function), and its purpose and a snap shot of the test summary provided by Maven.
-It should contain a link to a GitHub link for you project.
+1. A report that consists of a summary of test cases, its target (class/function), and its purpose and a snap shot of the test summary provided by Maven.
+It should contain a link to a GitHub link for your project and a link to your video.
-2. An audiable video of about 5 minutes of the running application and service showing almost all available functionalities.
+2. An audible video of about 5 minutes of the running application and service showing almost all available functionalities.